LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-3.md

 ## Comparto Mi Maleta

-People post available travel ranges, and you can calculate costs based on their availability.
+People post their available travel ranges, and you can calculate costs based on their schedules and availability.

+- You can request a quote from multiple travelers, but keep in mind they may reject your request if it doesn’t align with their plans.
+  - Think of it like Tinder... but for packages.
+  - This system allows you to compare and select the best deal.
+- Once your package arrives in Chile, you can choose to pick it up directly from the Comparto Mi Maleta office or arrange the delivery.

 <br>